Our first 10 yearsprint

 |I associate FAMNIT with the excellent cooperation with my supervisor prof. Janez Žibert and my first steps into the world of business, as well as with a number of social events.
 During my postgraduate study abroad, I noticed that the in-depth courses in mathematics, that I did not enjoy much during my undergraduate studies, became extremely useful when reading scientific publications and implementing new algorithms.

-Today, I am the director and partner of the Swiss group Catenate, which counts 140 employees and has offices in six European countries.
+Today, I am the director and partner of the Swiss group Catenate, which numbers 140 employees and has offices in six European countries.
 We are engaged in IT services and investments; my current challenge represents the creation of the accelerator in Munich, where we want to help interesting start-ups in penetrating global markets.

 Irman Abdić, BSc, Computer Science at UP FAMNIT, MSc in Computer Science and Information Technology at the Technical University of Munich, Germany.
 He is currently director and partner at Catenate Holding AG.